-The current approach with the super-project automatic generation, is only valid if all the opened packages are using the same build system, CMake.
-However, without using a super-project, it is still possible to use workspaces to simultaneously work on different packages with different build systems.
+The current approach with automatic generation of the super-project is only valid if all the opened packages are using the same build system, CMake.
+However, without using a super-project, you can still use Workspaces to simultaneously work on different packages with different build systems.